AshmanRoonz/The-Metaphysics/The Ω Metaphysics - Book 2 of 3.md

 Example: `Vector n a` (vector of length n with elements of type a)

-- Interface: "Is this actually a vector?"
+* Interface: "Is this actually a vector?"
-- Center: "Does length match the claimed n?"
+* Center: "Does length match the claimed n?"
-- Evidence: "Do all elements have type a?"
+* Evidence: "Do all elements have type a?"

 **Type checking with dependent types = full [ICE] validation at compile time.**

 ### Curry-Howard Correspondence

-Propositions = Types
-Proofs = Programs
+Propositions = TypesProofs = Programs

 **Why does this work?**

 **Because both are validation structures:**

-- Proposition = [ICE] specification
+* Proposition = [ICE] specification
-- Proof = ∇ → [ICE] → ℰ sequence that passes specification
+* Proof = ∇ → [ICE] → ℰ sequence that passes specification
-- Type = Interface + Center + Evidence requirements
+* Type = Interface + Center + Evidence requirements
-- Program = Implementation that satisfies requirements
+* Program = Implementation that satisfies requirements

 **Logic and computation are the same thing—both are validation.**

----
+* * *

 # CHAPTER 13: UNDERSTAND LANGUAGE AS BOUNDARY VALIDATION